I Want to go Ahead with a Referral: How do I do this?

 If you are hoping to fund via insurance it’s worth contacting us in advance of completing a referral form to check if it’s likely there is a suitable affiliated therapist with the right insurance registration.

 Other Third Party Funding

-Some clients’ treatment is paid for via a third party having been referred via solicitors or rehabiliation agencies.
+Some clients’ treatment is paid for via a third party, having been referred via solicitors or rehabiliation agencies.
 If such cases, we will normally liaise with the solicitor or agency before getting in touch with you.

 Once the Referral Form is Completed, what Happens Next?

-The Referral Coordinator for the service, alongside the Service Lead – who is a Clinical Psychologist – will carefully review your referral form and you / your child will be matched with an appropriate therapist affiliated with the service, based on your / your child’s individual needs and preferences.
+The Referral Coordinator for the service, or the Service Lead – who is a Clinical Psychologist – will carefully review your referral form and you / your child will be matched with an appropriate therapist affiliated with the service, based on your / your child’s individual needs and preferences.
 The therapist will then get in touch with you directly to arrange the first appointment.

 Bristol Psychology Services will issue you with an invoice for this first session.
 The payment for the first session is due in advance of the scheduled appointment by bank transfer.

 If a suitable therapist is not immediately available, we will hold the referral on our waiting list.
 The referral will then be matched with the next suitable available affiliate.
 The therapist will get in touch with you directly to arrange a convenient time for an assessment.
 All the therapists manage their own diaries so we are unable to book any appointments directly.

 In the event that there is no suitable therapist that meets your needs, we will let you know and try to suggest alternative services.